Stock market today: Asian shares decline after a mixed post-holiday session on Wall Street

 GameStop jumped 25.2% after it said it raised $933.4 million in cash through a previously announced sale of stock.
 The company, whose stock price has often moved more on investors’ enthusiasm than any change to its profit prospects, said it could use the cash for acquisitions, investments or other general corporate purposes.

-They helped offset drops for health care stocks, which had some of Wall Street’s sharpest losses.
-Moderna fell 8%, Merck dropped 2.6% and Vertex Pharmaceuticals sank 2.2%.

-The majority of other stocks on Wall Street also fell, feeling the effects of a modest rise in Treasury yields.
+But the majority of stocks on Wall Street fell under the effects of a modest rise in Treasury yields.
 Higher yields can help make payments for everything from mortgages to credit cards more expensive, and they tend to put downward pressure on the economy.

 The yield on the 10-year Treasury climbed to 4.54% from 4.47% late Friday.
 It had been lower in the morning but began trimming its losses after a surprising report showed confidence among U.S. consumers is strengthening.
 Economists had been expecting it to show a drop in confidence.